tomrf1/scala-school/corporate-connections/README.md

 Build on the `CompaniesHouseService` class in the `services` package for talking to the Companies House API.

-### Task 2: return company names for an officer
+### Task 2: return companyNumbers for an officer
 Implement the `/officer/:officerId/appointments` endpoint.

 Use Circe to decode the Companies House response into Scala case classes.
 Use the `OfficerAppointmentResponse` model in `models/CompaniesHouseModels.scala`.

-Then return just the list of companies as a JSON array.
+Then return just the list of companyNumbers, as a JSON array.

-### Task 3: return officer names for a given companyId
+### Task 3: return officer names for a given companyNumber
-Implement the `/company/:companyId/officers` endpoint.
+Implement the `/company/:companyNumber/officers` endpoint.

-E.g. for companyId 03114488: `https://api.company-information.service.gov.uk/company/03114488/officers`
+E.g. for companyNumber 03114488: `https://api.company-information.service.gov.uk/company/03114488/officers`

 Use Circe to decode the Companies House response into Scala case classes.
 Use the `CompanyOfficersResponse` model in `models/CompaniesHouseModels.scala`.